novuhq/blog/2024/Nov/MCID-186/How_to_Add_Real-Time_Notifications_to_a_React_App.md

     export default firebase;
 ```

-The snippet above sets up a connection between the React application and Firebase for real-time notifications.
+The snippet above establishes a real-time notification connection between the React application and Firebase.

 - It first imports the necessary modules for Firebase app initialization and message handling.
 - Then, it defines the Firebase project configuration with the unique API key, project ID, and other details.